uclaacm/hackschool-f21/session-2-intro-to-javascript/README.md

 	gpa: 3.0,
 };
 ```
+First of all, we note that we can create an object by using these {} symbols.
+So whenever you see some code with this same form, you know it's an object.

 Let's break down the parts of this object so we can better understand how it works.